 I do not have health insurance of my own or through my parents.
 What can I do?

 You can purchase the college health insurance plan if you are not covered by other health insurance.
 In fact, you are automatically billed for this insurance unless you prove that you have other health insurance coverage.
-As a student-athlete you should be aware that the college health insurance coverage of interscholastic sports injuries is limited.
-The limits are spelled out in Part V of policy.
-Remember, these limits are for injuries sustained while participating in intercollegiate sports only and not illness or injuries sustained during other activities.
+As a student-athlete you should be aware that the college health insurance does not cover interscholastic sports injuries.
+As of the 2014 fall semester, the athletic department carries an athletic accident policy that covers student athletes up to $1,000,000.